chrisluedtke/pyflashcards/pyflashcards/cards/18 Algorithms.md

 What is **runtime complexity**, or **Big O**?

 ## a
-It describes the *numerber of operations* required of an algorithm in relation to the *number of elements* being processed, assuming the **worst case scenario**.
+It describes the *numerber of operations* required of an algorithm in relation to the *number of elements* being processed, when considering the worst case scenario or average case scenario.

-For example, an `O(n ^ 2)` algorithm carries out n_elements ^ 2 operations to complete the task in the worst case scenario.
+For example, an `O(n ^ 2)` algorithm carries out n_elements ^ 2 operations to complete the task.

 ---
 ## q